SIMITGROUP/phpjasperxml/README.md

 2. Some barcode is not supported yet (QR code is supported)
 3. Some situation text might not ablet to vertical align properly due to limitation of tcpdf
 4. There is some others limitation, so far we change our way to accomodate the limitation
-5. PHPJasperXML allow you do once and generate pdf/excel, however it is not suitable to run report with 100 pages long.
+5. PHPJasperXML allow you do once and generate pdf/excel, however it is not suitable to run report with 100 pages long cause the limitation of algorithm.
 6. Best use case of PHPJasperXML is use for design / print document, example Invoice, Purchase Order, Service Order, and etc printable document.
 Short report run well and allow export excel nicely.
 Long report you shall use alternative report tool

 Installation